JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 ![Config-Kotlin-Details]({{ site.baseurl }}/{{ site.img_tutorial_root }}/kotlin-android/configure-kotlin-in-project-details.png)

-After we configure Kotlin, build.gradle file for the application should be updated.
+After we configure Kotlin, the build.gradle file for the application should be updated.
 Now we can see that _apply plugin: 'kotlin-android'_ and the dependencies were added.

 *(For more details how to set up gradle for your project, please check [Using Gradle](/docs/reference/using-gradle.html))*